Xalphanos/system-commands/examples/README.md

 with what each tool is doing.
 The scripts are meant to be read like annotated tutorials: skim the inline comments, run the examples, and edit them to experiment with different patterns.

+If you are new to these tools, walk through the scripts in this order:

+1. Run `sed_showcase.sh` to see how addresses, substitutions, and buffers work.
+2. Move to `awk_showcase.sh` to practice field selection, formatting, and summaries.
+3. Finish with `grep_showcase.sh` to compare plain string searches with regular expressions and context flags.

+After each section, try editing the patterns (for example, change the salary threshold or add a new department) and rerun the script to see how the output changes.
+Treat the files as a playground: break them, fix them, and observe how small changes alter the results.

 ## Files
 - `data/sample_data.txt`: Structured sample data with a header comment, IDs, names, departments, and salaries.
 The first line is a comment so you can see how each tool handles non-data lines.